7 nights: 1 x BODØ, 3 x NUSFJORD, 3 x SVOLVÆR

-Price: Price is based on two people travelling together and sharing a double/twin room in in Bodø and a rorbu for two people on the Lofoten Islands.
-Sole travellers and single supplements on request.
+Price from: £2080 per person, based on two people travelling together and sharing a double/twin room in Bodø and a rorbu for two people at Nusfjord and Svniøya on the Lofoten Islands.

 Thon Hotel Nordlys is centrally located close to the marina and main harbour in Bodø.
 The hotel has magnificent views out over the Vestfjord to the Lofoten Wall mountains.
-The hotel is associated with Egon Restaurant which is where breakfast is served plus a varied dinner menu of light meals including steaks, hamburgers, pizzas and fish dishes.
-The hotel also has a bar plus a free Nespresso coffee machine in the Reception area.
-All our featured holidays are based on a superior room with a double bed or twin beds, both with private shower and WC, hairdryer, phone, mini-bar, and TV with a variety of channels plus free WiFi.
+The hotel is associated with the adjacent Egon Restaurant which is where breakfast is served and where a varied lunch and dinner menu is available including steaks, hamburgers, fish dishes, light meals and a pizza buffet.
+Comfortable Lobby lounge and bar where a complimentary coffee machine is also available.
+All our featured holidays are based on a superior room with a double bed or twin beds, both with private shower and WC, hairdryer, telephone, minibar, iron/ironing board, TV and tea/coffee making facilities.
+Free Wi-Fi.
 All superior rooms have a view of Bodø marina/harbour.

 Nusfjord Rorbuer is located in one of the oldest and best-preserved fishing villages with long Lofoten fishery traditions and therefore offers unique and incredible views of the region.
 All rorbuer (fisherman’s cabins) have been updated to a modern standard internally, and have a variety of numbers of bedrooms and bathrooms (please ask for specific details).
 All rorbuer have living room area, bedrooms and bathroom/s with shower and are equipped with WIFI, Nespresso machine, refrigerator, bathrobe, hair dryer and slippers.
 There are two restaurants in the main central area – Karoline Restaurant or Oriana Kro inn.
 Enjoy a full meal, or just sit down and chill out with a cold lager, a glass of wine or mineral water/coffee to suit your requirements.